Infinite-type Schottky groups and group actions on infinite-type surfaces: Finitely generated Schottky groups

-\begin{rema} Assume $G \leq {\rm Hom}^{+}(\Sigma)$ is finite and acting freely on $\Sigma$, where $\Sigma$ is a closed orientable surface of genus $g$.
+\begin{rema} Let $\Sigma$ be a closed orientable surface of genus $g$ (we do not need to assume it to be a Riemann surface).
+Assume $G \leq {\rm Hom}^{+}(\Sigma)$ is finite and acting freely on $\Sigma$.
 The surface $\Sigma$ can be seen as the boundary of infinitely many compact orientable $3$-manifolds (for instance, handlebodies).
-The above theorem states a necessary and sufficient condition for $G$ to extends to a handlebody.
+As it is well known that one can provide to $\Sigma$ of a Riemann surface structure such that $G$ acts a group of conformal automorphisms, the above theorem states a necessary and sufficient condition for $G$ to extend to a handlebody.
 In \cite{Samperton}, Samperton proved that if $B_{0}(G)=0$ (where $B(G)$ denotes the Bogomolov multiplier of $G$), then $G$ extends to some $3$-manifold $M$ (not necessarily a handlebody).
-Examples of these type of groups are the abelian and dihedral groups (they extend to handlebodies).
+Examples of these types of groups are the abelian and dihedral groups (they extend to handlebodies).
 Other examples are the alternating and symmetric groups (see also \cite{DS}).
 In the same paper, Samperton proved that if $B_{0}(G) \neq 0$ and $G$ does not contain a dihedral subgroup, then it admits a free action (on some surface) that does not extend to any $3$-manifold (for instance, $G={\rm SmallGroup}(3^{5},28)$ in the Gap Library \cite{GAP}).
 In \cite{H:extension}, it is proved the existence of finite groups $G$ acting freely as orientation-preserving homeomorphisms on closed orientable surfaces which extend as a group of homeomorphisms of some compact orientable $3$-manifold but which cannot extend to a handlebody. \end{rema}